scheb/2fa/CONTRIBUTING.md

 ### Running Quality Checks

-Before you create a pull request, please make sure your changes fulfill the
+Before you create a pull request, please make sure your changes fulfill the quality criteria:

 1) Install the dependencies with `composer install`
 2) Run the PHPUnit tests with `bin/phpunit`
+3) Run PHP CodeSniffer with `bin/phpcs --standard=php_cs.xml --ignore=/vendor/ .`